 Having any kind of substance abuse is difficult enough, let alone the overwhelming task of finding the proper rehabilitation facility and making sure you have the proper drug rehab insurance to help cover the cost.
-Such tasks can be such a frustrating concern to addicts and their loved ones that the sense of hopelessness can easily dissuade them from getting much-needed treatment.
+Health insurance makes it possible for many people to access treatment that they would not be able to afford otherwise.
+The majority of health insurance plans offer some addiction treatment coverage.